|~ How to develop a female voice ~|

 Will hormones make your voice higher?
 Unless you started HRT at the onset of, or early, puberty before your voice changed, hormones will have no effect on pitch, though estrogen will tend to soften the voice.

 What about vocal surgery?
 That's an option and can take the worry out of whether you'll get clocked when you speak.
 I know three trans women who've had vocal surgery.
 Two sounded good and one didn't, she sounded raspy (I guess two out of three ain't bad).
 As with most surgery, the outcome of voice surgery isn't certain.
 Explore your options and educate yourself about vocal surgery before deciding.
 If you don't want surgery some voice training is usually required.

 There are three steps to developing a female voice:

 1. Learn the techniques 2.
 Practice 3.
 More practice!
 Training your voice is similar to learning piano: first you start with scales, then progress to songs until you're proficient.

 These lessons are a combination of my own techniques, a session with a professional voice coach and singing lessons.
-I have eight years of radio broadcast experience, sang in a rock band and (stealth) in an all-women choir.
+I have eight years of radio broadcast experience, sang in a rock band and in an all-women choir (both stealth).
 If you have singing, radio broadcast, or character voice experience these techniques should be easy for you.

 I recommend finding a voice coach in your area.
 It there are no voice coaches in your area, then find someone who teaches singing and tell him or her you just want to work on the upper register.